ndsev/zserio-cpp17/doc/Cpp17Design.md

 Beside that, C++ Zserio type classes will be possible to create from C++ native type value by `zserio::fromCheckedValue` function which automatically checks range check of the value.

-Explicit conversions between C++ Zserio types will be possible by `zserio::typeCast` function.

 The following table shows the mapping of all Zserio built-in types into the C++ Zserio type together with the C++ native type: